varunmc/card-counting-trainer/README.md

 by, you maintain a running count that tells you whether the deck is loaded with low or high cards at any given point in time.
 In the High-Low method of card counting, each card is given a value:

-- Cards from 2 - 6 have a value of +1
+- Cards 2 - 6 have a value of +1
 - Cards 7 - 9 have a value of 0
 - Cards 10 - A have a value of -1